AnyBody/biplanar-spinal-alignment-reconstruction-method/README.md

 __Patient covariates:__
 Body height (_BH_) and body mass (_BM_) are provided in SI units.

-An examplatory ANYBODY input file is provided here:
+An example ANYBODY input file is provided here:
 [docs/input/Example_Patient.any](docs/input/Example_Patient.any)